jbush001/NyuziProcessor/firmware/3D-renderer/README.md

     * Write Access Violation 01023231, pc 0000f490

-The first number is the access address, the second is where int he code the problem occurred.
+The first number is the access address, the second is where in the code the problem occurred.
 It is possible to quickly pinpoint the instruction line with the llvm-symbolizer command.
 This is not installed in the bin directly by default, but can be invoked by using the path where the compiler was built: